majkinetor/au/README.md

-# Automatic Chocolatey Package Update Module
+# Chocolatey Automatic Package Updater Module

-This Powershell module implements functions that can be used to automate [Chocolatey](https://chocolatey.org) package updates.
+This PowerShell module implements functions that can be used to automate [Chocolatey](https://chocolatey.org) package updates.

-To learn more about automatic packages for Chocolatey please refer to the relevant [documentation](https://github.com/chocolatey/choco/wiki/AutomaticPackages).
+To learn more about Chocolatey automatic packages, please refer to the relevant [documentation](https://github.com/chocolatey/choco/wiki/AutomaticPackages).

 ## Features

-- Use only Powershell to create automatic update script for given package.
+- Use only PowerShell to create automatic update script for given package.
 - Automatically downloads installers and provides/validates checksums for x32 and x64 versions.
-- Verifies URLs, versions, remote Chocolatey existence etc.
+- Verifies URLs, nuspec versions, remote Chocolatey existence etc.
 - Can use global variables to change functionality.
-- Sugar functions for maintainers.
+- Sugar functions for Chocolatey package maintainers.
-- Update single package or any subset of previously created packages with single command.
+- Update single package or any subset of previously created AU packages with a single command.
 - Multithread support when updating multiple packages.
 - Send full command output to specified email in the case of errors.

 ## Installation

-Using Chocolatey: `choco install au`.
+Using Chocolatey:    `cinst au`.
 Using Powershell 5+: `Install-Module au`.

-AU module requires minimally Powershell version 4.
+AU module requires minimally PowerShell version 4.

 **NOTE**: All module functions work from within specific root folder.
-The folder contains all of your chocolatey packages.
+The folder contains all of your Chocolatey packages.

 ## Creating the package updater script